janklab/MatlabProjectTemplate-gh-pages/docs/FAQ.md

 ### Why does this require Mac or Linux to initialize the project?

 Because basic Windows sucks as a programming environment.
-It doesn't ship with any programming languages powerful enough to do even the basic text processing that basic project initialization requires.
+It doesn't ship with any programming languages powerful enough to do even the basic text processing that our project initialization requires.

 This might change now that Powershell is becoming more widespread.